Designing a Website for an Audience with a Decreasing Attention Span

 “Slow” is the worst thing you can say to a website owner.
 A slow website means less traffic, less conversions and as a result, less business.
 You can expect people to sit and wait while the screen is taking forever to load.
 Take action and reduce the site’s loading speed with these Steps:

-Optimize images so they look great but don’t weigh your site down.
+Optimize images, so so they look great but don’t weigh your site down.

 Divide your heavy files into separate pages, so they don’t all load together (for example, photographers can create separate gallery pages for commercial work, landscape, portraits, etc.).